Third image, ‘Kylie’ a trawler built by Adelaide Ship Construction International.

 King or rogue waves are waves typically greater than twice the significant wave height.
 These very large waves are known to occur in areas where ocean currents run opposite to the prevailing sea and swell and where waves overrun each other, generating steep and dangerous seas.
 Mariners should be prepared for a rogue wave encounter.

-During the late afternoon: Expected to occur between 4pm and 7pm.
+In the afternoon: Expected to occur between 4pm and 6pm.

-During the evening: Expected to occur after 7pm.
+During the evening: Expected to occur between 7pm and 8pm.

 Ways to get weather information